xfzhang-zoey/Zoeysnow/README.md

-- 👋 Hi, I’m Xuefei ('Zoey' for people having prob pronouncing Xuefei) from the most beerish city of China.
+- 👋 Hi, I’m Xuefei ('Zoey' for people having prob pronouncing Xuefei and for my 'hybrid' side) from the most beerish city of China.
-- 👀 I’m interested in innovation, tennis, hiking, drone, standup comedy, geopolitics, contech...
+- 👀 I’m interested in innovation, hiking, drone, standup comedy, geopolitics, contech...
-- 🌱 I’m currently a junior Data Analyst using Python, R, statistics, PowerBI ... and all the complementary skillsets for a qualified Data Analyst (Tableau software, MS Excel, SQL...)
+- 🌱 I’m currently a junior Data Analyst using Python, R, SQL... and all the complementary & indispensable skillsets for a qualified Data Analyst (Tableau software, PowerBI, MS Excel; statistics, communication, questionning....)
-- 💞️ I’m looking forward to collaborate on a project where i can apply my skillsets as Data Analyst, and eventually as a tech-savvy Product marketer SaaS with 3-year experience.
+- 💞️ I’m looking forward to collaborating on a project where I can apply my skillsets as Data Analyst, and eventually as a tech-savvy Product marketer SaaS.
 - 📫 Officially I'm available on email: xf.zhang199@gmail.com or Linkedin: https://www.linkedin.com/in/zoeyxuefeizhang/ and any other media that you can find out on the internet.